 260g self raising flour

-2 Put the sultanas into a large saucepan with 300ml of boiling water and 2 black teabags.
-Give it a good stir to allow the tea to infuse and bring to the boil.
-Reduce the heat and simmer for 2 minutes.
+1. Preheat an oven to 170°C/150°C fan/300°F/gas mark 4 and grease a loaf tin with butter.
+In a large saucepan, add the sultanas, tea bags and 300ml of boiling water.
+Give it a stir to allow the tea to infuse and bring to the boil.
+Reduce and simmer for 2-3 minutes.

 2. Meanwhile measure out the butter and sugar in a large mixing bowl and add 2 tbs of the tea liquid.
 Drain the sultanas, discard the rest of the liquid and the tea bags and add to the butter and sugar.
 Stir well until the butter has melted.
 Add the orange juice and the honey and mix well.